foondook/blog/_source/_posts/2017-10-14-continuous-deployment-to-azure-using-cake.md

 )
 ~~~

 The parameter listed here are MsBuild properties.
-This all looks like a usual MsBuild call with FAKE and it really is a simple MsBuild call.
+This all looks like a usual MsBuild call with CAKE and it really is a simple MsBuild call.
 Only the last four parameters are responsible to deploy the web app.

 We need to add a publish profile to our project.
 To get this you have to download the deployment settings from the web apps dashboard on Azure.
 After the download you need to import the settings file to the publish profiles in Visual Studio.
 Don't save the downloaded file to the repository because it contains the publish password.
 The publish profile will be saved in the web apps properties folder.
 Just use the file name of the publish profile here, not the entire path.
 I pass the profile name from Jenkins to the script, because this script should be as generic as possible and should be used to deploy to development, to staging and to production environments.
 The publish password is also passed from Jenkins to the FAKE script, because we don't wont to have passwords in the GIT repository.